adamsilver/adamsilver.io-jekyll/_posts/2014-09-26-why-semantic-html-is-so-important.md

 ## 7. Performance

 This is probably the least beneficial, but when you use semantic HTML the page weight is likely smaller.
-Unsemantic HTML might use inline styles or stylistic elements such as `<font>`.
+Non-semantic HTML might use inline styles or stylistic elements such as `<font>`.
 It also increases the likeliness of elements having multiple class names which increasing bloat.